-LG SHOWCASES LATEST INNOVATIONS AT CES 2024
+LG Showcases Latest Innovations At CES 2024

 About LG Electronics, Inc.

 LG Electronics is a global innovator in technology and consumer electronics with a presence in almost every country and an international workforce of more than 74,000.
-LG's four companies – Home Appliance & Air Solution, Home Entertainment, Vehicle component Solutions and Business Solutions.
+LG is composed of four companies including Home Appliance & Air Solution, Home Entertainment, Vehicle component Solutions and Business Solutions.
 LG is a leading manufacturer of consumer and commercial products ranging from TVs, home appliances, air solutions, monitors, service robots, automotive components and its premium LG SIGNATURE and intelligent LG ThinQ brands are familiar names world over.
 Visit for the latest news.